 You'll find lots of information and resources to help you prepare for your course, but please allow for up to three days after you have registered for your mandatory modules to appear.

 Download the MyNottingham app

-If you have a smart phone, make sure you download the MyNottingham App for quick access to emails, maps, academic timetables and meal cards.
+If you have a smart phone, make sure you download the MyNottingham App for quick access to emails, academic timetables, key dates and guides.

 Find out about our library services

 As a distance learner you can access a wide range of library services wherever you are.
 Visit the Libraries website for more information on how to request scans of items in our collections (within copyright limits) and postal loans, access thousands of eresources, find upcoming study skills webinars and get help and support.

 Join our Facebook group